zackees/instant.io/README.md

 Firefox, Opera (desktop and Android).
 Run <code>localStorage.debug = '*'</code> in the console and refresh to get detailed log output.

+## Changes in this fork:

+  * `?magnet=...` is now a url param so that this service can be used to direct a user to a specific torrent.
+  * `?tracker=...` is now a url param so that this service can be used to use a specific tracker after the torrent has been generated.

 ## Install

 If you just want to do file transfer on your site, or fetch/seed files over WebTorrent, then there's no need to run a copy of instant.io on your own server.
 Just use the WebTorrent script directly.
 You can learn more at https://webtorrent.io.